Author

 - The More Things Change, The More They Stay the Same — Reflective piece on post-university life: how wealth hasn't translated to freedom or leisure because of full-time work's exhaustion.

-- Warning: Arm Flapping Leads to Heart Attacks — Co-written with MaxPower.
-Rigorous critique of correlation-vs-causation fallacies in environmental discourse.
+- Warning: Arm Flapping Leads to Heart Attacks — With MaxPower.
+Rigorous critique of correlation-vs-causation fallacies in environmental discourse and peer-reviewed pseudoscience.

 - The Art Gallery of Ontario (Toronto) — Museum review that doubles as art-historical analysis.
 Challenges curatorial authority; questions whether bronzed Degas sculptures are "true" Degas.